-Pop Culture for Beginners promotes reflective engagement with the world around us and provides a set of tools for thinking critically about how meaning is created, reinforced, and circulated.
-Privileging a semiotic approach, the book’s first part, “The Pop Culture Toolbox,” outlines the development of pop culture studies; explains the semiotic framework; introduces students to a variety of critical lenses including Marxism, feminism, postcolonialism, and Critical Race Theory; and then offers an overview of several pop culture “pivot points” including authenticity, convergence culture, intersectionality, intertextuality, and subculture.
+Pop Culture for Beginners promotes reflective engagement with the world around us and provides tools for thinking critically about how meaning is created, reinforced, and circulated.
+Privileging a semiotic approach, the book’s first part, “The Pop Culture Toolbox,” outlines the development of pop culture studies; explains the semiotic framework; introduces students to a variety of critical lenses including Marxism, feminism, postcolonialism, and Critical Race Theory; and then offers an overview of pop culture “pivot points,” including authenticity, intersectionality, intertextuality, and subculture.
 The book’s second part provides a series of units, prepared in consultation with subject area experts, built around topics central to popular culture studies: television and film, music, comics, gaming, social media, and fandom.

 Each chapter includes “Your Turn” activities and discussion questions, as well as possible assignments and suggestions for further reading.
-The unit chapters in part two also include enabling questions as beginning points for thinking critically and sample readings demonstrating relevant scholarly approaches to popular culture; important vocabulary terms throughout are included in a substantive glossary at the end.
+The chapters in part two also include questions as beginning points for thinking critically and readings demonstrating relevant scholarly approaches to popular culture.
+Important vocabulary terms are included in a substantive glossary at the end.

 “Jeffrey Andrew Weinstock introduces readers to the study of popular culture with characteristic insight, humor, and depth.
 The book is packed with wide-ranging examples and provocative questions.
 Students will quickly discover the pleasures of reflecting on the kinds of things many of us are consuming every day, and will benefit from the intelligent and accessible overviews of major cultural theories.
 The book also invites students to reflect on emerging trends or newly discovered favorites.
 It is truly an excellent book.” — Carl Sederholm, Brigham Young University, Editor, The Journal of American Culture